akka/akka/akka-docs/rst/scala/persistence-query.rst

 query has an optionally supported offset parameter (of type ``Long``) which the journals can use to implement resumable-streams.
 For example a journal may be able to use a WHERE clause to begin the read starting from a specific row, or in a datastore that is able to order events by insertion time it could treat the Long as a timestamp and select only older events.
-Again, specific capabilities are specific to the journal you are using, so you have to

 Materialized values of queries